Bengaluru lockdown ends, restrictions only in containment zones: CM Yediyurappa confirms

 No extension of lockdown in Bengaluru urban, rural districts, confirms K'taka CM's office

-Addressing media, Yediyurappa said,''Initially we had the situation under control.
+Addressing media, Yediyurappa said, ''Initially, we had the situation under control.
 As you can see the numbers are rising in Bengaluru.
 To contain the spread of COVID-19 lockdown is not a solution.
 I request everyone to wear mask and maintain social distancing wherever you go.''

 ''Lockdown is not the solution, now restrictions will be placed only in containment zones.
-There'll be no lockdown from tomorrow, people need to get back to work, economy is also very important.
-We have to fight #COVID19 while maintaining stable economy,'' Karnataka CM BS Yediyurappa said.
+There will be no lockdown from tomorrow, people need to get back to work, economy is also very important.
+We have to fight COVID19 while maintaining stable economy,'' Karnataka CM B S Yediyurappa said.

 ''People who came from Maharastra and Tamil Nadu added to the COVID19 cases in Karnataka...The experts have advised to use 5 'T' formula-Tracing, Tracking, Testing, Treating and using Technology.
 Citizens in Bengaluru need not be panicked about availability of beds.
 We have set up dashboard for sharing information on bed availability,''Yediyurappa said.